 Wandering is a common problem for people with dementia, as it can occur at any stage of the disease.
 Those with dementia may wander away from home, become lost or confused, and put themselves at risk.

 As a caregiver, it’s important to know how to prevent wandering and to be aware of the risk of wandering in your loved one.

-I have met a few caregivers who are afraid to go to sleep.
-They worry about what might happen if no one is watching their loved one.
+For example, I have met a few caregivers who are afraid to go to sleep.
 They are afraid because their loved one wanders at night.
+They worry about what might happen if no one watches their loved one.

 Caregivers can do a few things to prepare for a wandering incident.

 - First, make a list of people to call on for help, and keep their phone numbers available.